chengze24/chengze24.github.io/_pages/about.md

 I am expected to graduate in Fall 2025.

-I am interested in software development and game development.
+I am looking for opportunities in data science in any industry.

 [Click here to download my resume](https://chengze24.github.io/files/Chengze_Liu_resume_2.pdf)